venue and travel

 Is there a cloakroom at the Exhibition Centre Liverpool?

-Yes, there is a free of charge, staffed clockroom available onsite.
+Yes, there is a free of charge, staffed cloakroom available onsite.
 However please note that items are left at your own risk.

 Is there a taxi rank at the Exhibition Centre Liverpool?